Revised February 2019

 Pupil Support staff and Deputes also utilise ‘Click and Go’ to monitor and track pupil progress, identifying and highlighting trends across subjects (such as homework regularly not done), or difficulties unique to one subject.
 Such issues are raised and discussed at House Meetings as part of an early and staged intervention strategy to support all pupils.

 Our reporting strategy has been developed around the principle of early intervention.
+The school year for S4-S6 learners is particularly short, once the Prelims and May exams are accounted for.
 It is our aim to inform parents as quickly as possible about difficulties or issues arising that may prevent a pupil from achieving their potential.
-To help us achieve this we have an early intervention reporting system called “Cause for Concern”, which allows class teachers to notify their Principal Teachers and parents about concerns formally, and at an early stage when a remedy is still possible.
-Further information can be found in the Assessment & Reporting Policy.
+To help us achieve this we report on ‘progress so far’ in October/November (approximately one-third of the course covered), and again after Prelims (approximately a two-thirds of the course covered).
+We may also send home “Attainment Alerts” at any time during the year, which allows class teachers to notify their Principal Teachers and parents about the risk of a learner not achieving their potential in a particular subject.

 Presentation Policy for S5 and S6